Wheatland Township, Cass County, North Dakota

 Wheatland Township is a township in Cass County, North Dakota, United States.
 The population was 182 at the 2020 census.

 The census-designated place of Wheatland is located in the township, as well as a portion of the unincorporated community of Absaraka.

 Geography

 Wheatland Township has a total area of 36.12 sqmi, of which 36.11 sqmi is land and 0.005 sqmi is water.

+Demographics

+According to the 2010 census, there were 158 people living in Wheatland Township.
+The population density was 1.69 PD/km2.
+The racial makeup of the township was 94.3% White, 1.9% African American, and 3.8% Native American.
+No residents were Hispanic or Latino of any race.